-The Company sources its products from manufacturers based primarily in the United States and Europe.
+The Company sources its products globally.
 Given the global impact of the COVID-19 pandemic and varying localized impacts, this could result in interruptions to the Company's supply chains, including the manufacturing, transportation, and delivery of products to customers.

-Foreign Exchange Options:
+Foreign Exchange Instruments: